 Physics & Earth Science

 The study of science can be a challenging, yet rewarding, endeavor for students who choose to pursue such a path.
-Studying physics at Moravian College is particularly rewarding, thanks to a strong foundational preparation, meaningful community outreach, student-centered esprit de corps, and plenty of opportunities for you to engage in your own research.
+Studying physics at Moravian University is particularly rewarding, thanks to a strong foundational preparation, meaningful community outreach, student-centered esprit de corps, and plenty of opportunities for you to engage in your own research.

 What makes a successful physicist?

 All of our courses have a strong problem-solving component, in which you'll learn to struggle with and solve complex problems using many methods.